ioccc-src/winner/2000/README.md

 The judges were unable to contact Jeremy Horn for judging the 2000 contest.

-As a result, Simon Cooper: <http://www.sfik.com/>

-joined our team.
+As a result, [Simon Cooper](http://www.sfik.com/) joined our team.
 Simon is well known for being a co-author of the 2nd edition of the Building Internet Firewalls book.

 ## Remarks on some of the entries